fogbow/authentication-service/README.md

 ### Accessing the API documentation

-You can access the API docs to check the available endpoints for this service.
-If the service is running at localhost:8081 then you should go to <http://localhost:8081/swagger-ui.html>
+You can access the API docs to check the available endpoints for this service, the path is `/swagger-ui.html`

+**Example:** if the service is running at <http://localhost:8081> then you should go to <http://localhost:8081/swagger-ui.html>

 ### Optional tools